mstksg/inCode/copy/entries/trie.md

 14
 ```

-In the algebra, the `subtrieSums :: Map k a` contains the sum of all of the
+In the algebra, the `subtrieSums :: Map k a` contains the sums of all of the
 subtries.
+Under key `k`, we have the sum of the subtrie that was originally at
-The algebra, therefore, just adds up all of the subtrie sums with
+kie `k`.
+The algebra, therefore, just adds up all of the subtrie sums with the
-the value at that layer.
+value at that layer.
 "Given a map of sub-sums, how do we find a total sum?"

 #### Down from the High Ground